This I believe:

 - Re-brand Bike Lanes as Green Lanes - an expansion of the concept to explicitly allow all small non-combustion vehicles.

 - Green Lanes should always be painted green their full length.
-Soft-hiit posts and concrete separators are good too.
+Soft-hit posts and concrete separators are good too.

 - Green Lanes should have a maximum width of seven feet, to discourage drivers from using them.

-- Speed limit in Green Lanes is 15MPH.
+- Speed limit in Green Lanes and Green Streets is 15MPH.

 - Immediate tow for blocking green and bus lanes.